CDL-Quantum/CohortProject_2020/Project_3_Franck_Condon_Factors/README.md

 Calculating the loop hafnian is impractical <img src="https://render.githubusercontent.com/render/math?math=(O(P^3 2^{P/2}))" width="70"> but for small numbers of vibrational quanta per normal mode the formula (113) in Quesada's paper significantly improves the calculation of FCFs.

 **Challenge 4:**
-We investigate the advantages and disadvantages of codes licensed for the public domain and those that are licensed for private use
+We investigate the advantages and disadvantages of codes licensed for the public domain and those that are licensed for private use.
+The discussion can be found in our [Business Application file.](./Business_Application.md)

 # Business Application
 From the business perspective, we first provide a non-technical description of the problem, then we give examples of real-world problems that could use the above methods.
 We then identify two potential customers who would consider paying to have this problem solved.
+Next, we provide our opinion about pros and cons of public and private code, also recommend to talk to a lawyer when it comes to your startup and IP related issues.
 Finally we present a short video explaining in a non-technical language the value proposition of these innovations to the potential customers.
-For more details refer to the [Business Application found here](./Business_Application.md)
+For more details refer to the [Business Application found here.](./Business_Application.md)

-**TODO:** remove the text below after verifing the tasks and so on ...
 ## Presenting your results in your pull request
 For your pull request, consider the following for the presentation of your final results:
 - Work entirely in the directory for Project 3.